 The Cliffs of Moher are home to one of the largest colonies of cliff nesting birds in Ireland including over 35 species of birds.
 The best viewing period for the colony in full swing is from April to July before the birds move on to their next seasonal home.
 The Great Sea Stack (An Branaunmore) is the destination of our cruise and plays host to thousands of sea birds nesting on its steep ledges.
 Our cruise gets you up close for amazing once in a lifetime views.

-An unmistakable bird with its black back and white under parts, and distinctive black head, large pale cheeks, and a tall, flattened, brightly-coloured tail.
+The Puffin is an unmistakable bird with its black back and white under parts, distinctive black head, large pale cheeks, and a tall, flattened, brightly-coloured tail.
 This bird is a member of the Auk family.
 Puffins burrow into the cliffs sides and nest in the grassy hillsides of the Cliffs.
-They are most visible while fishing in the water in the months of May and June.
+They are most visible while fishing in the water or on our Cliffs of Moher Ferry in the months of May and June.

 This gull sports grey feather on top, a white underbelly, and black tipped wings.
 These adult birds have a yellow bill, dark legs, and a white head in summer.
 In winter they then dawn a dark patch behind the eye.
 Kittiwakes nest on the upper portion of the great sea stack and are quite a noisy crew!